zliang68/epconsoleapp/ConsoleEPTest/Readme.md

 The task is to:

 * Calculate the median value of each file
-* Find exceeding values either 20% height than the median value or 20% lower than the median value
+* Find exceeding values either 20% higher than the median value or 20% lower than the median value
 * Display exceeding values to Console in following format (datetime from the record):
 ```
   fileName datetime dataValue medianValue